-NOW RECRUITING - Curating for Change Curatorial Fellowships, February 2022 to July 2023.
-Do you love museums and want to begin to pursue a career in curating?
+Curating Visibility launches with our first Fellowship recruitment.
+Do you love museums and want to begin to pursue a curatorial career?
 Do you define yourself as D/deaf, disabled or neurodivergent?
-Apply for Accentuate’s 18-month Curating for Change Curatorial Fellowships now.
+Apply for Accentuate’s 15-month Curating Visibility Fellowships now.
+Deadline 8th February 2024.

 We are pleased to help support our colleagues at the University of Leicester with the promotion of their latest recruitment for the next cohort of the New Museum School Advanced Programme, which offers fully funded MAs and the chance to be part of a wider movement for inclusive transformation to groups under represented in the sector.
 For more information, click here.